Askia/designonline-api-doc/guide-create-survey.md

 ```

 ## Adding responses
 At this point if you fetch the list of questions for your survey you'll receive a JSON array of three questions.
-Let's add two responses for Question 1.
+Let's add two responses for the first question, to which we gave the shortcut `q1_gender`.

-We will be calling the following endpoint providing the available responses in the body:
+We will be calling the following endpoint to the responses in the body:
 ```
 POST AskiaPortal/Modules/design/api/Surveys/{{surveyId}}/Questions/{{question_id}}/Responses
 ```
-`question_id` is of course the id of the question returned by the server at the creation stage.
+`question_id` is of course the `id` of the question returned by the server when it was created.

-the json payload is pretty straightforward on this one:
+The JSON content is straightforward:
 ```json
 [
   {